MrIlyaneX/PythonSpeedTypingProject/README.md

 ## Features

 - **Speed Typing Exercises**: The application provides a variety of exercises to improve typing speed and accuracy.
-  Users can choose from different difficulty levels and practice typing paragraphs, sentences, or random words.

 - **Blind Typing Techniques**: The application includes exercises specifically tailored to help users learn and master blind typing techniques.
 These exercises focus on typing without looking at the keyboard, enhancing muscle memory and